Showing posts sorted by relevance for query Pullman. Sort by date Show all posts

 Lindsay Lohan with 600 Pullman during the filming of Liz & Dick (2012).

-A symbol of the post-war Wirtschaftswunder (economic miracle) in West Germany (Federal Republic of Germany (FRG), 1949-1990), Daimler-Benz first showed the Mercedes-Benz 600 (W100) in September 1963 at the Frankfurt Motor Show although deliveries didn’t begin until the following year.
-Known as the Grosser (grand or greatest) Mercedes in the tradition of the 770 K (W07; 1930-1938 & W150; 1938-1943)), it was what had by the 1960s become an automotive rarity, a genuinely new car with few carry-over components from previous vehicles and was a technological tour de force, even eschewing (relatively) noisy electric motors for accessories like windows and sun roofs, instead controlling them via a swift and silent hydraulic system which extended to the closing of doors and trunk (boot).
-Powered by a 6.3 litre (386 cubic inch) single overhead camshaft (SOHC) V8, which powered it to a top speed of 128 mph (205 km/h) (124 (200) for the heavier Pullman), it rode on air suspension which, in addition to the expectedly cushion-like ride, permitted the 600 a competence in handling and roadholding exceeding many of the sports car of the era, some of which couldn’t match its straight-line speed.
+Since the inter-war years (1919-1939) Daimler-Benz had used the "Pullman" designation for variants of its sedans with larger passenger compartments but now it's most associated with the 600.
+A symbol of the post-war Wirtschaftswunder (economic miracle) in the FRG (Bundesrepublik Deutschland (Federal Republic of Germany; the old West Germany) 1949-1990), Daimler-Benz first showed the Mercedes-Benz 600 (W100; 1963-1981) in September 1963 at the Frankfurt Motor Show although deliveries didn’t begin until the following year.
+Known as the Größer Mercedes (Grosser Mercedes) in the tradition of the 770 K (W07; 1930-1938 & W150; 1938-1943)), it was what had by the 1960s become an automotive rarity, a genuinely new car with few carry-over components from previous vehicles and was a technological tour de force, even eschewing (relatively) noisy electric motors for accessories like windows and sun roofs, instead controlling them via a swift and silent hydraulic system which extended to the closing of doors and trunk (boot).
+Powered by a 6.3 litre (386 cubic inch) SOHC (single overhead camshaft) V8, which powered it to a top speed of 128 mph (205 km/h); (124 (200) for the heavier Pullman), it rode on air suspension which, in addition to the expectedly cushion-like ride, permitted the 600 a competence in handling and roadholding exceeding many of the sports car of the era, some of which couldn’t match its straight-line speed.
 Remarkably, this was achieved with the use of swing axles at the rear although years of refinement of the anti-squat, anti-dive geometry and a compensating device above the differential tamed the worst of the tendencies inherent in what was, even in the early 1960s, seen as an inherently flawed design.

 600 Pullman Landaulets: four doors with the short roof (left & centre) and six door with the long roof (right).
 The factory built the Pullmans to order and there were many variations (one Pullman even built as a "family car" without the glass partition which normally separated the chauffeur from the passengers), most of the four door cars were fitted with vis-à-vis seating whereas the six door models usually had occasional "jump seats" which folded into the central partition.